Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Rebecca L. Noah Casper

 Mayor, City of Idaho Falls

-Prior to her election, Mayor Casper served as an adjunct professor at both BYU-Idaho and Eastern Idaho Technical College teaching foundational courses in American government and state and local governance.
-She earned her BA in 1985 and MA in 1987 in Political Science from BYU-Provo and her Ph.D. from UC-Berkeley in 1998.
-Prior to earning her degrees, she worked as a research associate at the Brookings Institution in Washington D.C.
+Prior to her election, Mayor Casper taught university level courses in American government and state and local governance.
+She earned her BA and MA degrees from BYU, in Provo, Utah, and a Ph.D. in political Science from UC-Berkeley.
+Before that, she worked as a research associate at the Brookings Institution in Washington D.C.

-At the state level, Mayor Casper serves as a District 6 Director for the Association of Idaho Cities Governing Board.
-She is a member of Idaho’s LINE 3.0 Commission charged with promoting nuclear energy opportunities for Idaho.
+At the state level, Mayor Casper serves as a Director for the Association of Idaho Cities and is a member of Idaho’s LINE Commission charged with promoting nuclear energy opportunities for Idaho.
 She also serves on the Regence Blue Shield of Idaho Board.
-She currently serves on the Advisory Board for the Idaho Women in Leadership (I-WIL) organization.
-In 2016, she was named one of Idaho Business Review’s Women of the Year and in 2017, she was an honoree at the Sun Valley Film Festival Women’s Leadership Celebration.
+In 2016 and in 2020, she received the Idaho Business Review’s Women of the Year Award.

-Nationally, Mayor Casper serves on the Board of Directors for the Energy Communities Alliance (ECA) advocating for Eastern Idaho’s energy and environmental clean-up interests.
-In 2016, Mayor Casper was named as a participant in Governing Magazine’s Women in Government Leadership Program.
+Nationally, Mayor Casper serves as a Board Director and Officer for the Energy Communities Alliance (ECA) advocating for Eastern Idaho’s energy and environmental clean-up interests.
+In 2016, Mayor Casper was selected as a participant in Governing Magazine’s Women in Government Leadership Program.

 In the community and Eastern Idaho region, Mayor Casper serves on numerous boards and commissions.